AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 1. Use the private key generated in the [Step 1: Create/update Adobe I/O Project section](#creating-adobe-io-project).
 The private key needs to be the same as the one used to create the integration.

-1. Using this [this website](https://www.base64encode.org/), copy paste your private key to the corresponding field.
+1. Encode the private key using the following command: ```base64 ./private.key```.

     >[!NOTE]
     >
-    >An extra line can sometimes be automatically added when copy/pasting the private key.
+    >Extra lines can sometimes be automatically added when copy/pasting the private key.
 Remember to remove it before encoding your private key.

-1. Click **[!UICONTROL Encode]**.

 1. Use your newly generated private key encoded in base64 UTF-8 format to run the command detailed above.